kdoore/1335GitBook/programmatic-variations-in-color.md

 ###Brightness Gradient:  BrightnessMax = LenMax.
-If we use a gradient for the brightness of an abstract pattern, we can enhance the illusion of depth for 2D design.
+If we use a gradient for the brightness of an abstract pattern, we can enhance the illusion of depth for 2D designs.

 Since we're using `float len` as an input parameter to determine the size of the shape, we can also use this value of len to help determine a good value to control varying the brightness each time we drawn a shape.
 One way to do this is to set the max value for Brightness using the max value for Len: